KhatunaKurdovanidze/KhatunaKurdovanidze.github.io/_posts/2021-11-07-How-Can-a-Company-Save-Money-by-Targeting-the-Right-Costomers-Using-Machine-Learning.md

 tags: [Python, Random Forests, Classification Model]
 ---

-In this project we are helping the company reduce costs of the future campaigns by targeting only those customers who are more likely to sign up.
-We are using Machine Learning algorithm called ***Random Forests*** to find out which customers have high probability to sign up for the Delivery Club.
-We have correctly classified all customers into two groups with low and high probability of signing up.
+In this project I helped the company reduce costs of the future campaigns by targeting only those customers who are more likely to sign up.
+I used Machine Learning algorithm called ***Random Forests*** to find out which customers have high probability to sign up for the Delivery Club.
+I have correctly classified all customers into two groups with low and high probability of signing up.
 Now the company can contact only the second group and reduce marketing costs.

 ---
 Data first!
 In order to be able to use a ML algorithm we should have collected data on cutromer's behaviour for at least some customers for a certain amount of time.
 In our example we have the data for 870 customers collected through a 3 months period.